holguinj/puppet-docs/source/facter/2.0/custom_facts.markdown

 Facter can also easily load fact files distributed using pluginsync.
-Running `facter -p` will load all the facts that have been distributed via pluginsync, so if you're using a lot of custom facts inside puppet, you can easily use these facts with standalone facter.
+Running `facter -p` will load all the facts that have been distributed via pluginsync, so if you're using a lot of custom facts inside Puppet, you can easily use these facts with standalone Facter.

 Custom facts can be distributed to clients using the [Plugins In Modules](/guides/plugins_in_modules.html) method.